How to Clean Native Shoes?

 Assuming you are talking about the company Native Shoes, yes they can get wet.
 The shoes are made with a waterproof and breathable material called EVA which stands for ethylene-vinyl acetate.
 This material is commonly used in rain boots and other types of shoes that need to be waterproof.

-You Can Read: How To Get Student Discount At Reebok?
+You Can Read: How Are Toms Shoes Supposed To Fit?

 Native Shoes Washing Machine